 The furniture and decorations of the rooms show perfectly the inside of a farmer’s dwelling.
 The bride’s wedding dress would probably be used as her regular “Sunday best” dress for the next year or so although it is likely to have been a more serviceable colour than the white shown in the painting (note that the hem of her dress is an inch or two above the ankle, as was practical for even the Sunday-best dress of a farmer’s wife).

-Susannah was pregnant at the time of their marriage and six months later on 30 May 1827 their son Stephen was born.
-Less than two year later their son Alfred was born in January 1829.
+Susannah was pregnant at the time of their marriage and six months later on 30 May 1827 their son, Stephen was born.
+Less than two years later their son Alfred was born in January 1829.
 Birth records for both children show that James was still working as a farmer.

 .In 1830 the rural workers of the arable south and east of England rose in the “Swing” riots.
 They demanded higher wages and an end to the threshing machine which destroyed their winter employment.
 They reinforced their demands with rick-burning, the destruction of the threshing machines and cattle-maiming among other things.
 Wiltshire was one of these “Swing” countries.

-The future for farming was gloomy, after the passing of the Corn Laws in 1815 that signaled a shifting of power from the interests of the agriculturists to the industrialists.
+The future for farming was gloomy, after the passing of the Corn Laws in 1815 that signalled a shifting of power from the interests of the agriculturists to the industrialists.
 Farmers were passé with agricultural labourers regarded as backward yokels in smocks and chewing straws.
-Farm workers made redundant by steam migrated to the nearest town to find work.
+Farmworkers made redundant by steam migrated to the nearest town to find work.
 Manchester and Sheffield quadrupled between 1801 and 1851, indicating the huge shift from agriculture to industry.